executablebooks/meta/docs/blog/2024-05-20-jupyter-book-myst.md

 [^popular]: See [https://hugovk.github.io/top-pypi-packages](https://hugovk.github.io/top-pypi-packages) for the list we used.

 During this time, it has become clear that the [MyST Markdown language](https://executablebooks.org/en/latest/blog/2020-08-07-announce-book/#an-enhanced-flavor-of-markdown) has been at the heart of the project’s growth.
-In 2023, [this was recognised by designating MyST a top-level project](https://executablebooks.org/en/latest/blog/2023-02-09-announce-mystjs/#myst-is-now-a-top-level-project-in-executable-books) in Executable Books and launching the [MyST-MD](https://mystmd.org) (previously MyST-JS) in collaboration with [Curvenote](https://curvenote.com/).
+In 2023, [this was recognized by designating MyST a top-level project](https://executablebooks.org/en/latest/blog/2023-02-09-announce-mystjs/#myst-is-now-a-top-level-project-in-executable-books) in Executable Books and launching the [MyST-MD](https://mystmd.org) (previously MyST-JS) in collaboration with [Curvenote](https://curvenote.com/).
 The JavaScript tools for parsing and rendering MyST Markdown on the web are now used by [JupyterLab MyST](https://github.com/executablebooks/jupyterlab-myst) to bring MyST Markdown to JupyterLab, and even [power the proceedings rendering at SciPy 2024](https://curvenote.com/news/curvenote-sponsors-scipy-proceedings-2024).

 :::{pull-quote}
 MyST-MD is able to _replace Sphinx [...].